Saraswat Brahmin: Migration

 Saraswats were spread over a wide area in northern part of the Indian subcontinent.
 One group lived in coastal Sindh and Gujarat, this group migrated to Bombay State after the partition of India in 1947.
-One group was found in pre-partition Punjab and Kashmir most of these migrated away from Pakistan after 1947.
+One group was found in pre-partition Punjab and Kashmir, these also have tended to migrate away from the part of Punjab located in Pakistan after 1947.
 Another branch known as Dakshinatraya Saraswat Brahmin are now found along the western coast of India.